9 solutions for back pain you may not have thought of

 Massage guns, also called percussive massagers, may provide targeted relief to sore back muscles.
 The percussion and vibration of these devices may boost circulation, alleviate tension and release lactic acid.

-PlayMakar MVP Percussion Massager offers six speeds and comes with six attachment heads for a customized massage experience.
-The rechargeable design lasts through three hours of use.
+The TheraGun Elite offers five speeds and comes with five attachment heads for a customized massage experience.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.